RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 </theme>
 ```
-Notice it's almost identical to `spare.xml`, except for a few things.
+Notice that it's almost identical to `spare.xml`, except for a few things.
 You don't need to specify any theme details, because we are using this line:

 `<include>./../spare.xml</include>`